sha37/OptionsOracle/README.md

 ## Getting Started

-# OptionsOracle v1.7.3(Latest)
+# OptionsOracle v1.7.4(Latest)

 ## What's New?

-In this version of OptionsOracle, we've added the feature to display the option lot size.
-This is an essential piece of information for traders, and having it readily available on the display will make trading decisions faster and easier.

-### Updates
+* Implemented stock lookup functionality for NSE.
+This allows users to efficiently search and select from a wide range of stocks listed on the NSE.

+## Previous Updates:

+##v1.7.3

 - Implemented display of option lot size.

-## Previous Updates:

 ##v1.7.2